migramirez2/Harmony-ONE/progress/theo-fandrich.md

+**2-Week Deliverables:**

+Launch Metamask portfolio style platform on Harmony for Bridge, Swap, Buy, and Lend.
+Increase wBTC bridge tvl by $50k as we usher in bitcoin adoption.

+---

+2024-03-14 Thu:

 2024-03-13 Wed: Reviewed various lending protocols to determine what an appropriate APY would be for incenticizing wBTC inflows to lend.country.
 The maximum yield for a supplier on Aave is 0.08% on over $1b wBTC on eth network.
 I also helped start Claude API.

 2024-03-12 Tue: Engaged with Lorenzo in meeting.
 Course is set to begin partnership, simplest integration would first be with Layer Zero bridge to Lorenzo cosmos app chain.
 They are launching testnet in one month.